 Traditional Banking vs Modern Banking: Industry Outlook and Expectations

 A number of regions, including but not limited to Europe, the United States, Australia & New Zealand, and Asia, have already started implementing changes to comply with open banking requirements.
 Such a shift symbolizes that the financial services field is making a way to the age where shared infrastructure and data will become the new normal.
 One of the latest researches shows that banks in 87 percent of countries globally are actively working on public APIs.
 Meanwhile, solely in the UK, open banking regulations are expected to create a £7.2 billion revenue opportunity by 2022.

 Banks used to be a one-stop shop for their consumers, offering a wide range of services, and trying to foster their loyalty.
 Individuals also preferred to stick with one particular bank since managing multiple accounts and dealing with several providers was time-consuming and overcomplicated.
-However, the rise of banking software as a service provides companies with the opportunity to create their own custom set of financial solutions from different providers and smoothly plug into the regulated bank infrastructure.
+However, the increase of banking software providers allows companies to create their own custom set of financial solutions from different providers, smoothly plugging into the regulated bank infrastructure.
 This is another way how the traditional banking business model is being transformed to bring tangible benefits for customers.